10 Sea Snakes Around The World

 Source: iNaturalist user Franco Colnago – CC BY 4.0

-Lambert’s sea snake has the special feature of a large head, versus the short head of a Jerdon’s sea snake.
-This is a species of the gulf of Thailand, and is very common in certain spots, regularly scooped up by fish trawlers, and sometimes sold on for skin or food.
+A fairly widespread species, which skips Australia and lives further to the north, appearing along the coasts of Thailand, peninsuar Malaysia, Singapore and the Philippines.
+Lambert’s sea snake (Hydrophis lamberti) has the special feature of a large head, versus the short head of a Jerdon’s sea snake.
+This species is very common in certain spots, and is regularly scooped up by fishing trawlers by accident.
+Lambert’s sea snakes sometimes pop up in local markets, being sold on for their skin, or even as food.

-At first glance this is just another sea snake, but one of their signature features is a grey cap on their head, followed by an olive chin which extends across their belly.
-The shape of the bands is another key: they’re thicker along the spine, thinner on the flanks (see above).
-Male Lambert’s sea snakes beat females for size, at 122cm vs 104cm.
+At first glance, this is just another sea snake, but one of their signature features is a grey cap on their head, followed by an olive chin, which extends across their belly.
+The shape of the bands is another key, as they’re thicker along the spine, and thinner on the flanks (see above).
+Male Lambert’s sea snakes are generally larger than females.

 Hydrophis lamberti’s closest relative is the plain sea snake (Hydrophis inornatus).
 Singapore is another of their bases.
 If you want to meet Lambert’s sea snake yourself, then avoid coral reefs – they favour the sandy bottoms of the sea.